ibm-cloud-docs/cloud-logs/dataprime-reference.md

 ### Time Units
 {: #time-units}

 Many date/time functions accept a time unit argument to modify their behavior.
-Dataprime supports time units from nanoseconds to days.
+DataPrime supports time units from nanoseconds to days.
 They are represented as literal strings of the time unit name in either long or short notation:

 * long notation: `day`, `hour`, `minute`, `second`, `milli`, `micro`, `nano`